 If you’ve ever wondered: “Is marketing really all that important to real estate investing?
 What else is there besides direct mail marketing anyway?
 What the heck is a bandit sign?
 How do I even start marketing?
 ‘I want to be in the wholesaling business not the marketing business…’” I’ll put all this to rest and answer all these questions.

 Again, Nothing is as important to the longevity of your business as consistently filling your pipeline with leads.
 It’s not optional.
-And one of the best tools to help boost your lead and deal flow is the age-old practice of marketing.
+And it is one of the best tools to help boost your lead and deal flow is the age-old practice of marketing.

 So today, I’m going to explain the importance of a real estate marketing plan and why it absolutely has to be a major component of your investing business.
 After I’ve laid that solid foundation for you so you’re able to grasp how vital marketing is to your success, then you’ll be ready to dive into the marketing techniques and tactics I’ll share with you.

 Many are free (yay!), some are paid, some involve working with a Realtor and building other relationships… and I’ve got even more helpful marketing tricks up my sleeve as well.